PhangsTeam/TP_ALMA_data_reduction/README.txt

      - Within the "raw" folder, untar the "product" file (uid..._001_of_001.tar) and the uid....asdm.sdm files.
        They will be automatically placed in the standard ALMA directory tree.
-       Example for ALMA directory tree after untaring file for galaxy NGC_1672 in project 2015.1.00956.S:
+       Example for ALMA directory tree, under the raw folder, after untaring thes file for galaxy NGC_1672 in project 2015.1.00956.S:

        # ALMA Directory tree, under the "raw" folder
 	2015.1.00956.S
+	└── 2015.1.00956.S
 	    └── science_goal.uid___A001_X2fb_X271
 		└── group.uid___A001_X2fb_X272
 		    └── member.uid___A001_X2fb_X279
 			├── calibration
 			├── log
 			├── product
 			├── qa
 			├── raw
 			├── script
 			└── README

       If you wish, you can read the ALMA README file for comments from the ALMA data reducer and for further description of the folders.

 3. Running the scripts

-     - In "scripts_TP", untar the analysis_script.tar file included in the zipped folder.
+     - In the "scripts_TP" folder, untar the analysis_script.tar file included in the zipped file.

-     - In "scripts_TP", modify the "ALMA-TP-pipeline-NGC_1672.py" if you wish to modify the parameters used in the data reduction or imaging.
+     - In the "scripts_TP" folder, modify the "ALMA-TP-pipeline-NGC_1672.py" if you wish to modify the parameters used in the data reduction or imaging.
 State the step of the data reduction you want to perform.

      - In the "scripts_TP" folder, start a CASA session and:
        CASA> execfile('ALMA-TP-pipeline-NGC_1672.py')

-     - Two additional folders will be created, products and tmp (see point 1):
+     - Two additional folders will be created at the same level as the scripts_TP folder, products and tmp (see point 1 for directory tree):

        + PRODUCTS: It will contain the final fits files.

        + TMP: Temporal folder where the TP data reduction happens.
 Once you have finished the data reduction, you can delete this folder.
-Raw data will be stored in the original ALMA folder (raw folder, see point 1).
+Raw data will be stored in the original ALMA folder.

 	      The "tmp" folder is a replica of the original ALMA folder, where only the needed files are copied.
-Data reduction will be done here, in the "calibration" folder (see directory tree in point 2).
+Data reduction will be done here, specifically in the "calibration" folder (see directory tree in point 2).
 In the "calibration" folder, two additional folders will be created: "plots" and "obs_lists".
 	           + PLOTS folder: This folder contains all plots created by the data